This post is all about things to do with a 3-month-old.

-I really don’t think kids need toys at this age, you and your natural surrounding will offer them enough entertainment.
+I really don’t think kids need toys at this age, you and your natural surroundings will offer them enough entertainment.

 However, there are a few things you might want to use besides a mobile and a play gym and that would be some basic wooden toys.

 I really find all the advertised plastic toys unnecessary on top of looking and sounding artificial and oftentimes annoying.
 We usually find some super cute, simple yet fun wooden toys at second-hand shops.

 Examples of wooden toys for a 3-month-old would be: different kinds of wooden rattles, a play gym, or even simple figures painted black, white, or red so baby can see them more easily.

 They’re great for tummy time, to encourage them to grasp an object, to have them follow the object with their eyes, or to follow the sound.
 Plus they will look nice in any home as opposed to the plastic ones.

 #14 Go for a walk and spend time outdoors

 Even if you don’t have any errands to run that day, make sure to take your little one outdoors for a walk.
 If the weather allows, don’t just limit yourself to a short walk.